section-1-NEA-Main-Logo-Over-Dark-Colors

 • Add as much as 125MW of Renewable Energy solutions to our grids in New Providence and the Family Islands.

-Collectively, these strategies could lower fuel costs by at least 10 cents per kWh compared to our most current fuel charge.
+Collectively, these strategies could lower fuel costs by as much as 10 cents per unit compared to our current fuel charge and they should start in August.
+These savings will benefit all customers.

 Our commitment to BPL workers is ironclad.